 Important Terms used in Masonry Construction:

-A brick laid alongside its length horizontally and parallel with the face of a wall or other masonry member known as a stretcher and a course through which all bricks are placed as a stretcher known as a stretching course
+A brick laid alongside its length horizontally and parallel to the face of a wall or other masonry member known as a stretcher and a course through which all bricks are placed as a stretcher known as a stretching course

 Each horizontal layer of bricks laid in mortar in masonry construction is called a course.